Home

 Organic Material

 When making compost you first need organic material that is rich in nitrogen and carbon.
-As previously mentioned, both of these requirements are readily available in your kitchen and garden.
+As previously mentioned, both of these requirements are readily available in your

 You might ask what organic material is nitrogen, and what material is carbon?